-Dentistry Engineering Law Medicine Optometry Pharmacy Pre-Nursing (A.S. in Health Sciences) Pre-Podiatric Medicine Pre-Physical Therapy Speech Pathology and Audiology (aka Communication Sciences and Disorders) Veterinary Science
+Communication Sciences and Disorders Dentistry Engineering Law Medicine Optometry Pharmacy Pre-Nursing (A.S. in Health Sciences) Pre-Podiatric Medicine Pre-Physical Therapy Veterinary Science

 Post-Baccalaureate Certificate Programs

 Academic certificate programs at Brescia are open to persons who have a baccalaureate degree.
 These certificates enhance professional development or employment opportunities, and are not teacher certificates.
 Requirements for the certificate programs are listed in the relevant academic area.
 A 2.5 cumulative grade point average is required for a certificate.